watanabe8760/uda-da-p6-delayed-flights/README.md

 ## Summary

 Do you like to delay when you fly?
 If not, take a look at the graph and check which airline is more likely to delay.
 You will notice that three airlines, Hawaiian, Alaska and Delta have outstanding performance in recent years.
-Maybe Delta is the best if its diverse destination is taken into consideration.
+Maybe Delta is the best if its diverse destinations are taken into consideration.

 ## Data